 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Wolf Creek has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Wolf Creek has few renters and college students.
 But the biggest reason it is quieter in Wolf Creek than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Wolf Creek may be for you.

-Being a small town, Wolf Creek does not have a public transit system used by locals to get to and from work.
+Wolf Creek is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Wolf Creek who are college-educated is close to the national average for all communities of 21.84%: 20.36% of the adults in Wolf Creek have a bachelor's degree or advanced degree.
+In terms of college education, Wolf Creek is nearly on par with the US average for all cities of 21.84%: 20.36% of adults 25 and older in Wolf Creek have a bachelor's degree or advanced degree.

 The per capita income in Wolf Creek in 2022 was $31,854, which is middle income relative to Oregon and the nation.
 This equates to an annual income of $127,416 for a family of four.
 However, Wolf Creek contains both very wealthy and poor people as well.